Best MLB Hits Matchups — Thursday, June 25, 2026

 Hot bats and bounce-back spots

-Swinging hot bats: Alec Burleson (STL), Pete Crow-Armstrong (CHC), Jonathan Aranda (TB), Carter Jensen (KC), Bryan Reynolds (PIT), and Isaac Paredes (HOU).
-Cold but due to bounce back: JJ Wetherholt (STL), Bryce Eldridge (SF), James Wood (WSH), Iván Herrera (STL), and Masataka Yoshida (BOS).
+Swinging hot bats: Pete Crow-Armstrong (CHC), Jonathan Aranda (TB), Carter Jensen (KC), Bryan Reynolds (PIT), Isaac Paredes (HOU), and Brandon Lowe (PIT).
+Cold but due to bounce back: Bryce Eldridge (SF), James Wood (WSH), Masataka Yoshida (BOS), Nick Kurtz (ATH), and Kerry Carpenter (DET).

 How it played out

-6 of the top 10 hits matchups landed at least one hit.
+9 of the top 10 hits matchups landed at least one hit.
+Top play Paul Goldschmidt finished with 2 hits.
 We post the result next to every projection so you can grade the board yourself — and so the model gets re-tuned against what actually happened.

 How to read these hits matchups